BrockCSC/acm-icpc/README.md

 ### General Tips

+- Practice!
+It's the most effective way to improve.
+Find problems [here](https://github.com/BrockCSC/acm-icpc/wiki/Online-Resources#wiki-practice).
+- Identify the easier problems and solve those first.
+  - Look at the live scoreboard to see which problems are quickly and often solved
 - Use multiple terminal windows.
 Having to close your editor every time to compile and run your program is slow.
-- The best way to improve is to practice and solve more problems.
-- Choose your contest resources wisely and know how to use them well.
+- Choose your [printed notes](https://github.com/BrockCSC/acm-icpc/wiki/Online-Resources#wiki-books) wisely and know how/when to reference them.
-- **Don't debug at the computer** during the actual contest.
+- Don't debug at the computer.
 Print your code and switch spots with a teammate.